Abstract.

 to reverse the situation and one answer may be the introduction

 of low cost, indigenous, battery electric autorickshaws.
-There

-of government together with the establishment of a critical
+intervention of government together with the establishment

 Richard